fdeblasio/pokeemerald-expansion/README.md

     - Learns Metal Claw by level up

 - Metang/Metagross:
+    - Learn Psybeam and Iron Head by level up

+- Regirock:
+    - Learns Rest and Endure by level up

+- Regice:
+    - Learns Rest and Endure by level up

+- Registeel:
+    - Learns Rest and Endure by level up

+- Latios/Latias (postgame):
     - Learn Psybeam by level up

-- Regirock/Regice/Registeel:
-    - Learn Rest and Endure by level up

-- Latios/Latias (postgame):
     - Level up learnset slightly restructured to avoid a battle where they only have one attacking move

 - Kyogre: